openssl/openssl/doc/designs/fetching-composite-algorithms.md

                              const OSSL_PARAM params[]);
 ```

-Detailed proposal for these APIs will are prepared in other design
+Detailed proposal for these APIs will be or are prepared in other design
 documents:

 - [Functions for explicitly fetched signature algorithms]